solidjs/solid-start/docs/api/useServerEvent.md

 Returns the `PageEvent` received by the server.
 The properties of the `PageEvent` are:

 - `request`: The web standard [`Request`][Request] object.
+- `clientAddress`: The IP address of the remote client.
 - `fetch`: internal [`fetch`][fetch] function that can make requests to our own API routes locally.
 - `responseHeaders`: The [`Headers`][Headers] object that will be sent to the client with the [`Response`][Response].
 - `setStatusCode(code: number)`: A function to set the [status code][statuscode] of the [`Response`][Response].